samarenb/takehomeengineeringchallenge/Readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project provides Rest API to find a food truck location using location id and find food trucks in a block using block id, you can add food truck to the existing data store(in memory) using HTTP POST method.
-On start up the project loads food truck data from a csv file which is loaded from the classpath(src/main/resources) which is in the class path by default.
+This project provides Rest API to GET a food truck using location id and GET food trucks in a given block using block id, you can add food truck to the existing data store(in memory) using HTTP POST method.
+On start up the project loads food truck data from a csv file which is loaded from the classpath(src/main/resources/data folder).

 ### Requirements

 AdoptOpenJDK/Oracle version of Java 11 or more.(https://docs.oracle.com/en/java/javase/16/install/overview-jdk-installation.html#GUID-8677A77F-231A-40F7-98B9-1FD0B48C346A).
 After installing java make sure that java is in the system path(https://java.com/en/download/help/path.html).
-Test your installation using the command below.
+Test your JDK installation using the command below.
 ```
 java -version
-[openjdk version "15.0.2" 2021-01-19]
+[should display something like --> openjdk version "15.0.2" 2021-01-19]
 ```

 ### Build the project and install locally